jerenhicks/reactjs/README.md

 java 8
 eclipse
 webstorm

-what to install in vagrant:
 gulp (npm)
 chrome
 tomcat

-notepad ++
+what to install in vagrant: